Big Classic Italian Salad (Fresh, Bold & Perfect for Any Meal)

 • 1 teaspoon honey (optional)

-6. Pour dressing just before serving and toss gently until lightly coated.
+7. Pour dressing over the salad just before serving and toss gently until lightly coated.

 Leave a Comment